 How to apply for a Winter Fuel Payment

-You don’t need to make a claim for your Winter Fuel Payment.
+Most people don’t need to make a claim for their Winter Fuel Payment.
 You should receive it automatically if you’re eligible and either:

 - Get the State Pension.

 - Get another social security benefit (not Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit).